-Every three (3) years, we administer the Woodcock-Johnson Test to determine the academic and age level of all special education students.
+Individual student progress is measured through the goals and sub goals in each students IEP.
+Every three (3) years, we administer the Woodcock-Johnson Test and/or any other assessments necessary for the individual student to determine the academic and age level of all special education students.
 We also monitor grades monthly and as warranted through communication between the Special Ed and General Ed teacher.